 - Signed agreements between student support centres and web entrepreneurship support providers in different European countries will strengthen sustainability;

 Under the same call in Horizon 2020, a total number of ten projects have received funding.
-Like MY-WAY and the Young European Disruptors’ Network, they will work together in order to support the implementation of the Startup Europe Initiative, which aims at boosting innovation, entrepreneurship and the growth of startups and thus injecting dynamism into the economy and society.
+Like MY-WAY and the Young European Disruptors’ Network, they will work together in order to support the implementation of the Startup Europe Initiative, which aims to boost innovation, entrepreneurship and the growth of startups, thus injecting dynamism into the economy and society.

 The MY-WAY consortium is composed of ten partners, from seven different countries, representing the main actors of the web entrepreneurship ecosystem.
 The project is coordinated by Europa Media Non-profit Ltd. (HU).
 The project partners are: London Association of Enterprise Agencies Ltd. – Capital Enterprise (UK), H-Farm Italia (IT), AEGEE European Students’ Forum (BE), NACUE – National Association of College and

 University Entrepreneurs (UK), Bar-Ilan University (IL), Sabanci University (TR), EUCLID Network (UK), YES – European Confederation of Young Entrepreneurs (BE) and Menlo Media UG – EU-Startups.com (DE).

 Let me end this first introduction of the MY-WAY project with a direct question to you, dear reader: What are, in your mind, the most important steps to improve the web entrepreneurship ecosystem for students in Europe?
 In other words, what should be done to enable more students and young adults in Europe to become web entrepreneurs?